Muhmmad-Muzammil/Quiz-Application/README.md

-🚀 AI Quiz App – Interactive Web-Based Quiz Game

-An elegant, responsive, and interactive AI-powered Quiz Web App designed and developed using HTML5, CSS3, and Vanilla JavaScript.
-Ideal for students, developers, and educators who want to test or enhance their knowledge in various domains, starting with the Computer Science category.

-🎯 Key Features:

-🔐 Personalized Experience – Users enter their name and get a tailored quiz session 📚 Topic Selection – (Currently set to Computer, expandable to more topics) ⚡ Dynamic Question Rendering – Randomized and auto-rotating questions 📈 Real-Time Score Tracking – Live progress bar and score update 🏆 Result Display – Final score screen with retake option 🎨 Fully Responsive Design – Seamless experience on mobile, tablet, and desktop ⚙️ Clean UI/UX with Font Awesome icons and modern layout

-🛠️ Technologies Used:

-HTML5 – Semantic structure
-CSS3 – Responsive and clean styling
-JavaScript (ES6+) – Logic handling and dynamic interactivity Font Awesome – Iconography
-Google Fonts (Poppins) – Typography

-👨‍💻 Developed By:
+🎯 Dynamic Quiz App using Open Trivia API
+Dynamic Quiz App is a responsive, beginner-friendly JavaScript web application that lets users test their knowledge across various categories including Computer Science, Mathematics, Science, General Knowledge, and History.
+This project uses the Open Trivia Database API to dynamically fetch multiple-choice questions, making each quiz session unique and educational.

+🔑 Features
+🔄 Real-time question fetching from Open Trivia API
+👨‍🎓 Personalized user greeting with name input
+📚 Five quiz topics: Computer, Math, Science, General Knowledge, History ✅ Interactive answers with immediate feedback
+📊 Dynamic progress bar and score tracking
+🔁 Restart option to play again
+📱 Fully responsive and beginner-friendly UI

+💻 Tech Stack

+HTML5, CSS3, JavaScript (ES6+)

+Open Trivia DB API

+📥 How to Use
+Enter your name.
+Select a quiz topic from the dropdown.
+Start the quiz and test your knowledge
+View your score and try again!

+📧 Developer Info
-Muhammad Muzammil
+Made with ❤️ by Muhammad Muzammil
-📧 muzammil.thedeveloper@gmail.com
+Email: muzammil.thedeveloper@gmail.com
-🔍 Aspiring Web Developer | JavaScript Enthusiast | Front-End Specialist

-Muhammad Muzammil Developer , muzammil.thedeveloper@gmail.com ,Web Development Projects
+quiz-app, javascript-project, opentdb-api, dynamic-quiz, web-development